weblabdeusto/weblabdeusto/docs/source/remote_lab_development.rst

 * Experiment developer does not manage any type of **communications**.
-The client API has a method for submitting a command, which the WebLab-Deusto client will propagate as securely as the system has been configured (e.g. supporting SSL) to the server, which once in the campus side, the server will submit the command to the particular equipment (regardless where it is deployed in the internal topology of the campus side network).
+The client API has a method for submitting a command, which the WebLab-Deusto client will propagate as securely as the system has been configured (e.g., supporting SSL) to the server, which once in the campus side, the server will submit the command to the particular equipment (regardless where it is deployed in the internal topology of the campus side network).
 All commands submitted through